skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > awful night being beaten against the rocks off the coast.
 Assuming
 > he even had it with him (and not in his pack) would the mirror have
 > survived the harsh treatment?
 Since I didn't challenge him on this,
-> then I guess so...
+> then I guess so…

 A soldier is inside, working on something.
 Eomier can hear the banging of pots.
 This room is clearly the kitchen.
 After watching the place a